syncfusion-content/javascript-docs/js/Rotator/Data-Binding.md

 [http://help.syncfusion.com/ug/js/documents/angularjs.htm](http://help.syncfusion.com/ug/js/documents/angularjs.htm)

-**Note**: Add the following script files as given in the following example to access Angular binding.
+Add the following script files as given in the following example to access Angular binding.
 They have JS library for angular binding.